 Build Dependencies Setup

-This page is intended to give you the general idea on how dependencies work in TeamCity based on an example.
-For the dependencies description, see Dependent Build.
+This page gives the general idea on how dependencies work in TeamCity based on an example.
+For the dependencies' description, see Dependent Build.

-In many cases it is convenient to use the output of one build in another, as well as to run a number of builds sequentially on the same sources.
+In many cases, it is convenient to use the output of one build in another, as well as to run a number of builds sequentially or in parallel on the same sources.
 Consider a typical example: you have a cross-platform project that has to be tested under Windows and macOS before you get the production build.
 The best workflow for this simple case will be to:

 Compile your project.